 Ocean thought she’d been in bed, could’ve sworn she had been and wondered why she had that curled-up-in-bed feeling.
 But her thoughts were hazy and they drifted away on the ambience.
 She couldn’t tell the difference between the dream and reality anymore.
 But then she suddenly remembered her car and how she had stood beside it.
 And in the blink of an eye, she again stood by her car.

 She fell against the car as if she’d fainted, and startled herself to full conscious.

-‘Geezus,’ she muttered, and shook her head.
-She sucked in a few deep breaths to steady herself, her eyes widened and brows arched as she did it.
+‘Geezus!’
+She shook her head.
+She sucked in a few deep breaths to steady herself, her eyes widened and brows arched.

 What the hell happened?
 Why had she fainted?

 Then she rummaged for her keys in her bag, saw them on the ground, bent to collect them.
-She tried to get into the car, they fell to the ground again with a metallic clink and she cursed.
+She tried to get into the car, but the keys and remote fell to the ground again with a metallic clink and she cursed.
+‘Shit.’
 She bent to pick them up and tried again to open the car door.
 The familiar toot of the security alarm as she pressed a button on the remote, and the soft clunk of the doors as they unlocked.
 This time she succeeded and the door was open.

-In the car, she breathed heavily, still wondered what had happened.
+In the car, she breathed heavily and still wondered what had happened.
 Rubbed her forehead.
 Why had she fainted?
 She soon recalled hazy images of the grey-skinned being and a rifle.
-She’d slept standing up? she thought.
-‘Wow, that’s weird,’ she muttered.
+She’d slept standing up?
+The idea puzzled her.

-What the hell was going on? she thought, incredulously.
+What the hell was going on?
+Her eyes were like full moons.
 She couldn’t have stood there by the car for more than two hours.
 Come on!
 Something was wrong: either the clock was wrong or something else was wrong.
 She quickly checked the time on her cell phone and saw the same time.
 And just as she was about to start the car, the song of her cell phone startled her some more, and she twitched.

 ‘What the hell?’